-Q20: How can members of the public stay informed of project updates?
+Q17: How can members of the public stay informed of project updates?

-A: Members of the public can learn more about the project by visiting the project website at https://www.amtrak.com/susquehanna-river-rail-bridge-project.
-Sign up for the mailing list to receive project updates by filling out the Amtrak Susquehanna River Rail Bridge Mailing List Form.
+A: Members of the public can learn more about the project by visiting the project website at amtraknewera.com/SRB/.
+Sign up for the mailing list to receive project updates by filling out the Amtrak Susquehanna River Bridge Mailing List Form.